bgrabitmap/lazpaint/README.md

 ![LazPaint Puppy Linux](http://wiki.freepascal.org/images/5/57/lazpaint6_puppy.png)

 # History
 LazPaint was started to demonstrate the capabilities of the graphic library BGRABitmap.
 It provides advanced drawing functions in Lazarus development environment.
 Both provided a source of inspiration for the other and finally LazPaint became real image editor.
-Thanks to the help of Lazarus community, the program has been compiled on Windows, Linux and MacOS X.
+Thanks to the help of Lazarus community, the program has been compiled on Windows, Linux, MacOS X, FreeBSD and Raspberry Pi.

 # Features
 * [Files](http://wiki.freepascal.org/LazPaint_File): read and write a variety of file formats, including layered bitmaps and 3D files.